aleksplast/HashTable/README.md

 ## Optimization 3.
 Implementing SIMD instructions.

-In this optimization we will use SIMD instructions, you can read about them [here](https://github.com/aleksplast/SIMD)
+In this optimization we used SIMD instructions, you can read about them [here](https://github.com/aleksplast/SIMD)

 Let's take a closer look at given text.
 Maximal word lenght in it is 13 symbols.
 Let's edit given file, adding each word up to 16 symbols.
 Now we can change our key format to __m128i.
 With it we can change strcmp function to intrinsic analogue.